-The reality is, if you want to generate clients online then you are going to have to write and/or produce audio-video content.
+The reality is, if you want to generate clients online then you are going to have to write and/or produce audio and/or video content.

 It’s virtually impossible to get your coaching website to rank without publishing a steady stream of high-quality content.

 If you’re one of them, you really shouldn’t because there are lots of different options and I’m about to share 12 of them with you.